jacques/docs.npmjs.com/content/getting-started/publishing-npm-packages.md

 <iframe src="https://www.youtube.com/embed/BkotrAFtBM0" frameborder="0" allowfullscreen></iframe>

-You can publish any directory that has a `package.json` file, e.g. a [node module](/getting-started/creating-node-modules).
+You can publish any directory that has a `package.json` file, for example, a [node module](/getting-started/creating-node-modules).

 ## Creating a user

 To publish, you must be a user on the npm registry.
-If you don't have one, create it with `npm adduser`.
-If you created one on the site, use `npm login` to store the credentials on the client.
+If you aren't a user, create an account by using  `npm adduser`.
+If you created a user account on the site, use `npm login` to store the credentials on your client.

-Test: Use `npm config ls` to ensure that the credentials are stored on your client.
-Check that it has been added to the registry by going to [https://npmjs.com/~](https://npmjs.com/~)<username>.
+Test: Use `npm config ls` to ensure that your credentials are stored on your client.
+Check that the user has been added to the registry at  [https://npmjs.com/~](https://npmjs.com/~)<username>.

 ## Publishing the package

+Choose a unique name for your package.
+Try to choose a descriptive name that:

+*  isn't already owned by somebody else
+*  is not spelled like another name, but with typos
+*  will not confuse others about the authorship

+*Note: Naming is not an issue if you are working with [scopes](https://docs.npmjs.com/cli/version).*

 Use `npm publish` to publish the package.

 Note that everything in the directory will be included unless it is ignored by a local `.gitignore` or `.npmignore` file as described in [`npm-developers`](/misc/developers).

-Also, make sure there isn't already a package with the same name owned by somebody else.

 Test: Go to `https://npmjs.com/package/<package>`.
 You should see the information for your new package.

+# Congratulations on Publishing!

+Now that you've published your first package (congratulations!) it's a great time to review npm's [code of conduct](https://docs.npmjs.com/policies/conduct) in case you have questions about site etiquette or other [npm policies](https://docs.npmjs.com/).
+(Scroll down on the doc page to see the policies).

 ## Updating the package

+### How To Update the Version Number

+When you make changes, you can update the package using

+`npm version <update_type>`

-When you make changes, you can update the package using `npm version <update_type>`, where update_type is one of the [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning) release types, patch, minor, or major.
+where <update_type> is one of the [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning) release types, patch, minor, or major.

 This command will change the version number in `package.json`.

-Note that this will also add a tag with this release number to your git repository if you have one.
+*Note: this will also add a tag with the updated release number to your git repository if you have one.*

-After updating the version number, you can `npm publish` again.
+After updating the [version number](https://docs.npmjs.com/cli/version), run `npm publish` again.

 Test: Go to `https://npmjs.com/package/<package>`.
 The package number should be updated.

+### How to Update the Read Me File

 The README displayed on the site will not be updated unless a new version of your package is published, so you would need to run `npm version patch` and `npm publish` to have a documentation fix displayed on the site.